calpoly-iandunn/csc473/project/part1.md

   - refraction
   - ior

-The bold elements are the types that MUST be parsed for this first assignment (you may ignore the zero translate at this time if you would like).
+The bold elements are the types that MUST be parsed for this first assignment (you should parse but ignore the zero translate at this time).
 You should create an abstract object from which all of the ray tracer objects will be derived.
 Each derived object can have its own parse function (read) that takes the filestream in, processes the data for that object, and returns the altered file pointer (for example).
 You can also implement a separate class that is responsible for parsing, if you would rather do that.